 Local Choice Functions.
-7 Decision Making Body Delegation of functions to Committees or officers To serve an abatement notice in respect of a statutory nuisance.
-13 Council Licensing and Public Protection Committee Strategic Director, City Operations To pass a resolution that Schedule 2 of the Noise and Statutory Nuisance Act 1993 should apply in the authority's area.
-14 Council Strategic Director, City Operations To inspect the authority's area to detect any statutory nuisance.
-15 Strategic Director, City Operations a) to the extent that the function involves the formulation of a strategic policy Cabinet b) to the extent that the function does not involves the formulation of strategic policy Council To investigate any complaint about the existence of a statutory nuisance.
-16 Council Strategic Director, City Operations To obtain information about interests in land.
-17 Cabinet Strategic Director, Place, Prosperity and Sustainability To obtain particulars of persons interested in land.
-18 Cabinet Strategic Director, Place, Prosperity and Sustainability To make agreements for the execution of highways works.
-19 Cabinet Strategic Director, Place, Prosperity and Sustainability and Strategic Director, City Operations To make agreements with other local authorities for the placing of staff at the disposal of those other authorities Cabinet Chief Executive
+Decision Making Body Delegation of functions to Committees or officers To pass a resolution that Schedule 2 of the Noise and Statutory Nuisance Act 1993 should apply in the authority's area.
+14 Council Executive Director, City Operations To inspect the authority's area to detect any statutory nuisance.
+15 Executive Director, City Operations a) to the extent that the function involves the formulation of a strategic policy Cabinet b) to the extent that the function does not involves the formulation of strategic policy Council To investigate any complaint about the existence of a statutory nuisance.
+16 Council Executive Director, City Operations To obtain information about interests in land.
+17 Cabinet Executive Director, Place, Prosperity and Sustainability To obtain particulars of persons interested in land.
+18 Cabinet Executive Director, Place, Prosperity and Sustainability To make agreements for the execution of highways works.
+19 Cabinet Executive Director, Place, Prosperity and Sustainability and Executive Director, City Operations To make agreements with other local authorities for the placing of staff at the disposal of those other authorities Cabinet Managing Director